geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 color-burn
 ..........

-Darkens the backdrop color to reflect the source color.
+Darkens the destination color to reflect the source color.
 Painting with white produces no change.

 .. list-table::
    :widths: 50 50